isomerpages/moe-firsttoapayohpri/_mk-first-toa-payoh/Parents' Resources.md

 Saturday, Sunday & PH         : 10am to 2pm

-Parents/ Guardians may purchase MK uniform from the School Bookshop during school term from Feb 2022 onwards.
-Alternatively, you may make your purchases at Jeep Sing Fashion’s warehouse at Blk 4012 Ang Mo Kio Ave 10, #01-08/09 Techplace 1, Singapore 569628.
+Parents/ Guardians may purchase MK uniform from the School Bookshop during school term from Feb 2023 onwards.
+Alternatively, you may make prior appointment to visit the abovementioned vendor's warehouse.

 ##### First Flight Newsletter